 Meg Strickler is one of the nation's leading attorneys on internet crime and technology law who is licensed to practice in GA, NY and CA. She counsels clients on complex information privacy and security issues, theft of intellectual property, computer intrusions and online fraud.
 She is a preeminent trial lawyer who represents individuals and corporations, financial institutions and professional firms in criminal investigations, including SEC and tax proceedings.
 She also conducts extensive internal investigations for corporations and privately held businesses.
 In addition, she represents individuals facing tax, health care, government contracting, insider trading and bank fraud investigations.
 Through the years, Ms. Strickler has also chaired and lectured on a variety of transnational and international legal panels at legal seminars around the world concerning criminal law, anti-corruption, business crime, human rights, and international criminal law.

-Meg is a member of the ABA's Cyberspace Law Committee and has published "Recent Developments in Privacy Law" in the ABA's Business Law Journal two years in a row.
+Meg is a member of the ABA's Cyberspace Law Committee and has published "Recent Developments in Privacy Law" in the ABA's Business Law Journal for several years.
 In 2017, Ms. Strickler was formally appointed to the International Bar Association (IBA) Cyber Security Task Force which formally published its guidelines in October 2018.
 Along with her "Legal Dream Team" members, she recently won an Emmy award for coverage of the "Hot Car Death" trial.
 She is the co-chair of the ITechLaw Cyber Crime Committee and vice chair of the IBA Professional Ethics Committee.
 She is the former co-chair of the IBA Committees on Criminal Law and Cyber Crime as well as the former North American Liaison of the IBA War Crimes Committee.
 She is also the current ABA Section on International Law Liaison to the ABA Criminal Justice Section and serves on the Steering Group for the ABA International Anti-Corruption Committee.
 Meg is also very active in the U.S. Women's White Collar Defense Association where she is a member of the Development Committee.

 In her practice, Ms. Strickler is very successful in speaking with law enforcement in the very early stages of a criminal investigation.
 At the federal level, if you are called to visit HR for questioning, if you receive a "target letter", a friendly visit or phone call from an agent or agents, or are subject to a search warrant, call Conaway & Strickler, PC immediately, and tell law enforcement/in house counsel/HR you are contacting a lawyer and will only speak to them with counsel present.
 For these situations, please immediately call Meg's cell phone: 646-535-8185/404-695-0500.
 At the state level, a detective will call or stop by and "just want to talk".
 Don't.
 It NEVER is a good idea.
 And no, retaining a lawyer will not influence law enforcement to think you are guilty.
 It is just that you must protect yourself and your rights at all times.